openfaas/docs/docs/reference/secrets.md

 * Secrets can be specified via API, CLI or YAML file
 * You can use one to many secrets in a function
-* Secrets must exist in the cluster at deployment time
+* Specified secrets must exist in the cluster at function deploy.
+A function may consume zero to many secrets
-* Secrets need to be created with `kubectl` or `docker secret create`, but [in the near future](https://github.com/openfaas/faas/issues/807) an API will exist to create, list, delete and update secrets.
+* Secrets can be created with `faas-cli secret create`

 ### A note on environmental variables